Jacob-Clark-809/endpoint-bin/README.md

 # Endpoint Bin

-Endpoint Bin is an HTTP request inspection tool built using JavaScript, Node.js, MongoDB, and PostgreSQL.
+Endpoint Bin is an HTTP request inspection tool built using JavaScript, React, Express, Node.js, MongoDB, and PostgreSQL.
 It allows you to create temporary endpoints to capture and inspect incoming HTTP requests for debugging and testing purposes.

 ## Features